Political Science/Law (MA/JD)

 Curriculum

 The Department of Political Science will accept four Law School courses to be applied to the 30 credit hours required for the MA.
-The Law School will accept three Political Science courses toward the JD degree.
+The Law School will accept 9.0 Political Science credit hours toward the JD degree.
 Students should work in close concert with their Graduate Program Director and Law School advisor to ensure effective degree planning.

 The Department of Political Science will accept four Law School courses to be applied to the 30 credit hours required for the MA.
-The Law School will accept three Political Science courses to be applied toward the 86 credit hours required for the JD degree.
+The Law School will accept 9.0 Political Science credit hours to be applied toward the 86 credit hours required for the JD degree.
 As a result, 95 total credits are required for the JD/MA program.
 Students should work in close concert with their Graduate Program Director and Law School advisor to ensure effective degree planning.

 Code | Title | Hours |